bvfnbk/source.bvfnbk.github.io/content/posts/example-web-components/components-as-bundle.md

 Rebuild `dist/` and open `dist/index.html`.

+> **Please note:** Building the bundle fails with this setting recently. _Why_ is not 100% clear - eventually
+> _TypeScript_ has been updated or the `ts-loader`.
+However, this setting was only a quick fix on the way to the actual
+> bundle.
+>
+> This is not required once the bundle has been created.
+So, skip it and jump to the bundle creation.

 ### Step 2: Create Entry Point

 The initialization code is currently distributed across several files: